phomc/tensai/specs/Keybinding API.md

 - 2: success

 ### (Server-bound) Key State Update
 - The client holds a table of key states.
-After each delay period, if a change in that table is detected, a "key state update" packet is sent.
+Every tick, if a change in that table is detected, a "key state update" packet is sent.
 In other words, all key states in an interval are contained in a single packet.
 The client only sends key states that have been recently updated.

 ```
 [byte]  PID